 Treating the Dallas and Fort Worth Areas

-Precision Vascular is your premiere center for vein and artery disease treatment.
-With eleven convenient locations, our expert doctors and medical staff members offer cutting-edge vein, artery, and vascular treatments to residents of Dallas, Fort Worth, Denison-Sherman, and the neighboring communities in northeast Texas.
-We are proud to offer our patients information about and treatments for May-Thurner syndrome and iliac vein compression syndrome.
+Precision Vascular is your premier center for vein and artery disease treatment.
+With multiple convenient locations, our expert doctors and medical staff members offer cutting-edge vein, artery, and vascular treatments to residents of Dallas, Fort Worth, Denison-Sherman, and the neighboring communities in Northeast Texas.
+We are proud to offer our patients information about and treatments for leg pain.

-The cost of your May-Thurner syndrome treatment will vary depending on the type of treatment you receive, the extent of treatment needed to achieve your desired results, and your health insurance coverage.
-To get a better idea of how much your May-Thurner syndrome treatment will cost, we encourage you to come in for a private consultation with one of our doctors.
+The cost of your GAE procedure will vary depending on your health insurance coverage.
+To get a better idea of how much your GAE will cost, we encourage you to come in for a private consultation with one of our specialists.